BoarCore/Todoer/README.md

 - All shortcuts should be adjustable by the end user via settings
 - Don't adjust frontmatter unless explicitly stated.
 Never touch frontmatter id.

+When you clone the repo, configure your githooks path so that conventional hooks are enforced.

+`git config core.hooksPath .githooks`

 ## Release Notes

 See [Changelog](./CHANGELOG.md)